Vedprakash05498/Assignment-1/README.md

 b.
 Buttons

 i.
 Create 2 buttons: 1st button called “Add row to bottom” will add anew row with data to the table. ii.
-2 nd button called “Add row to top” will add a new row to the top ofthe table below the header row. iii.
+2nd button called “Add row to top” will add a new row to the top ofthe table below the header row.

+iii.
 The SL.No. should be automatically adjusted.